dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ## Usage
 ### Step 0 (Prerequisites):
-Before proceeding with Singular Value Decomposition, background masking, and extraction of leaf pixels from the three distinct areas are required.
-In this GitHub repository, we provide a simple GUI that assists users in selecting plant leaves and extracting spectral information from hyperspectral images obtained with the SPECIM IQ camera.
-The following code obtains the mean reflectance spectra from pixels within the central, paracentral, and peripheral areas, as well as from the entire leaf, and saves them in CSV format.
+Background masking and ROI selection (i.e., leaf pixels within the three distinct regions) are required to obtain leaf reflectance spectra.
+We provide a simple GUI that assists users in masking the background, selecting plants, and obtaining mean reflectance spectra from the central, paracentral, and peripheral areas, as well as from the whole plants.
+The data are saved in CSV format.
 Sample hyperspectral images for the control (ID: 421), phosphate deficiency (ID: 397), nitrate deficiency (ID: 323), and iron deficiency (ID: 347) conditions are provided at [https://github.com/dr-daisuke-urano/PlantHyperspectralSVD/tree/main/SPECIM_sample_images]

 ```python
 """